Constraint-Aware Discrete-Time PID Gain Optimization for Robotic Joint Control Under Actuator Saturation: Discussion

 \subsection{Limitations and threats to validity}

-The results emphasize that ``implementation details''---sampling, saturation, and small delays---change both the safe gain set and the qualitative closed-loop behavior, even for otherwise simple plants.
+The results emphasize that sampling, saturation, and small delays change both the safe gain set and the qualitative closed-loop behavior, even for simple plants.
 The ZOH and Euler PI regions provide an interpretable first-line guardrail for the integral action that most strongly governs steady-state and tail behavior.

-\textbf{Scope.} The analytic guard is nominal and PI-specific; for full PID tuning we therefore rely on the behavioral screen and robust evaluation, and we report simulation-based evidence rather than hardware guarantees.
+\textbf{Scope.} The analytic guard is nominal and PI-specific; for full PID tuning we therefore rely on the behavioral screen and robust evaluation, and we report evaluation-based evidence rather than hardware guarantees.
 We explicitly model uncertainty, delay, noise, and quantization to approximate common embedded joint loops, but the benchmark models remain simplified abstractions.